-Cigna may follow its own rules to coordinate dental benefits under the Dental Plans A and B; if there is a conflict between the information described in this section, and the agreement with Cigna, the agreement with Cigna will govern.
+Cigna may follow its own rules to coordinate dental benefits under the dental PPO or DHMO benefits; if there is a conflict between the information described in this section, and the agreement with Cigna, the agreement with Cigna will govern.
 Contact Cigna with questions about coordination of your dental benefits.